Our Team

 Ashleigh Streeter-Jones

-Founder & CEO
+FOUNDER & CEO

-Described by Forbes Magazine as a “youthful visionary”, Ashleigh has worked in youth advocacy and campaigns for 10 years.
+Described by Forbes Magazine as a “youthful visionary”, Ashleigh (she/her) has worked in youth advocacy and campaigns for 10 years.
 ACT Woman of the Year 2018 and a Forbes 30 Under 30 listee, Ashleigh has been recognised as an Australian Financial Review 100 Women of Influence, was a recipient of the Global Citizen Youth Leader award, and was a Victorian Young Australian of the Year finalist in 2024.

 Ashleigh has advocated for young people, gender equality and young women and gender diverse people in politics and the public sector at home and abroad, having presented on the topic to both domestic and global organisations including the World Economic Forum and World YMCA.
 Ashleigh has attended the Commission on the Status of Women at the United Nations, and in 2023, she was selected as one of 50 young leaders to attend the World Economic Forum’s annual meeting at Davos.